-3. Deck Hardware
+3 Deck

-The deck, like the hull is finished with Cook "Buffback" Off White gelcoat.
 All horizontal surfaces (walkways) have a molded sand type non-skid.
 The cockpit sole is finished with teak decking for improved durability, excellent wear and dirt resistance.
-The teak decking is glued together and to the deck under a full vacuum bag with Sika-Flex 290 Deck Caulk keeping external fasteners to a minimum.
+The teak decking is glued together and to the deck under a full vacuum bag with Sika-Flex 290 Deck Caulk keeping external screw fasteners and plugs to a minimum.

-- 3.1.1 Delete teak cockpit sole
+3.1.1 Delete teak cockpit sole Available Options:

-- Available Options:

 - 3.1.2 Teak decks (not including cabin top)

 - 3.1.3 Two Tone deck nonskid areas in gray or beige

 - 3.1.4 Awlgrip deck exterior paint finish